whiffee/Jupyter_caveman/readme.md

 __Install jaxlib__

 The __vmc_pde__ instruction notes specify to use jaxlib version 1.7.4.
 (Not that it matters, I found that version 1.7.5 is also usable.)
 Notice that among numerical version siblings, pip will choose the file which matches Python 3.8.
 Because the pip-accessible file database does not contain the desired version of jaxlib, pip has to install from a secondary source.
-A text file with the address in selectable format is contained in the _terminal-snippets_ file and the address also appears in the image below.
+A text file with the address in selectable format is contained in the _terminal\_snippets_ file and the address also appears in the image below.
 As for the red text warnings shown, the stated non-compatibility does not actually exist; in fact the goal of the whole versioning exercise is to deliver compatibility, which it successfully does.

 <img src="images/install_jaxlib_w_red.png" width=40% height=40%/>